dafny-lang/dafny/docs/HowToFAQ/Errors-Rewriter.md

 { 0 }
 ```

 The `{:induction}` attribute gives some guidance to the prover as to how to construct the induction argument that
 proves the lemma.
-The heuristics that infer an induction proof require that the arguments of the attribute must be in the
+The heuristics that infer an induction proof require that the arguments of the attribute be in the
 same order as the bound variables of the quantifier.
 If not, the :induction attribute is ignored.

-## **lemma parameters given as :induction arguments must be given in the same order as in the lemma; ignoring attribute**
+## **Warning: lemma parameters given as :induction arguments must be given in the same order as in the lemma; ignoring attribute**

 <!-- %check-resolve-warn -->
 ```dafny